-- From December 17, 2012 through January 5, 2015, we issued warrants to investors to purchase up to an aggregate of 81,951 shares of our common stock and 31,948 shares of our Series Alpha convertible preferred stock, with exercise prices ranging from approximately \$4.70 per share to \$6.04 per share.
+- From April 16, 2012 through January 5, 2015, we issued warrants to investors to purchase up to an aggregate of 163,910 shares of our common stock and 132,053 shares of our Series Alpha convertible preferred stock, with exercise prices ranging from approximately \$2.35 per share to \$3.02 per share.
 No consideration was received for such warrants.
-Such issuances were deemed to be exempt from registration under the Securities Act in reliance on Section 4(2) of the Securities Act as by an issuer not involving a public offering. - From August 17, 2012, through December 16, 2013, we issued stock purchase rights to retirement accounts for the benefit of our service providers to purchase an aggregate of 347,809 shares of our common stock, with exercise prices ranging from \$0.08 to \$0.22 per share.
-From October 3, 2012, to February 11, 2014, such we issued 392,809 shares of our common stock to such retirement accounts pursuant to exercises of such stock purchase rights, with purchase prices ranging from \$0.08 to \$0.22 per share.
-Such issuances were deemed to be exempt from registration under the Securities Act in reliance on Section 4(2) of the Securities Act as transactions by an issuer not involving a public offering. - From February 18, 2014, through September 16, 2014, we issued an aggregate of 2,326 shares of our common stock and 20,407 shares of our Series Alpha convertible preferred stock to investors pursuant to exercises of then-outstanding warrants, each at a purchase price of approximately \$4.70 per share.
-Such issuances were deemed to be exempt from registration under the Securities Act in reliance on Section 4(2) of the Securities Act as transactions by an issuer not involving a public offering. - On May 2, 2014, we issued an aggregate of 90,246 shares of our common stock to stockholders of Talkatone, Inc., each of whom was an accredited investor or represented by an accredited investor representative, in consideration of our acquisition of Talkatone, Inc., the predecessor to our wholly owned subsidiary Talkatone, LLC.
-As of May 2, 2014, such shares were deemed to have a fair market value of \$3.74 per share.
-On March 31, 2015, we issued an aggregate of 49,156 shares of our common stock to stockholders of Talkatone, Inc., each of whom was an accredited investor or represented by an accredited investor representative, in consideration of our acquisition of Talkatone, Inc., the predecessor to our wholly owned subsidiary Talkatone, LLC.
-Such shares were issued pursuant to the achievement of certain earn-out revenue milestones by Talkatone, LLC, in calendar year 2014, and based on a fair market value of our common stock of \$9.18 per share as of January 31, 2015, had an aggregate fair market value of approximately \$450,000.
-Such issuances were deemed to be exempt from registration under the Securities Act in reliance on Rule 506(b) of Regulation D promulgated under Section 4(2) of the Securities Act. - On April 24, 2015, we issued an aggregate of 241,469 shares of our Series Beta convertible preferred stock to investors at a purchase price of \$21.2028 per share.
-Such issuances were deemed to be exempt from registration under the Securities Act in reliance on Rule 506(b) of Regulation D promulgated under Section 4(2) of the Securities Act.
+Such issuances were deemed to be exempt from registration under the Securities Act in reliance on Section 4(2) of the Securities Act as by an issuer not involving a public offering. - From April 23, 2012, through December 16, 2013, we issued stock purchase rights to retirement accounts for the benefit of our service providers to purchase an aggregate of 785,618 shares of our common stock, with exercise prices ranging from \$0.04 to \$0.11 per share.
+From October 3, 2012, to February 11, 2014, such we issued 785,618 shares of our common stock to such retirement accounts pursuant to exercises of such stock purchase rights, with purchase prices ranging from \$0.04 to \$0.11 per share.
+Such issuances were deemed to be exempt from registration under the Securities Act in reliance on Section 4(2) of the Securities Act as transactions by an issuer not involving a public offering. - On May 2, 2014, we issued an aggregate of 180,494 shares of our common stock to stockholders of Talkatone, Inc., each of whom was an accredited investor or represented by an accredited investor representative, in consideration of our acquisition of Talkatone, Inc., the predecessor to our wholly owned subsidiary Talkatone, LLC.
+As of May 2, 2014, such shares were deemed to have a fair market value of \$1.87 per share.
+On March 31, 2015, we issued an aggregate of 98,321 shares of our common stock to stockholders of Talkatone, Inc., each of whom was an accredited investor or represented by an accredited investor representative, in consideration of our acquisition of Talkatone, Inc., the predecessor to our wholly owned subsidiary Talkatone, LLC.
+As of March 31, 2015, such shares were deemed to have a fair market value of \$4.59 per share.
+Such issuances were deemed to be exempt from registration under Rule 506(b) of Regulation D promulgated under the Section 4(2) Securities Act. - From February 18, 2014, through September 16, 2014, we issued an aggregate of 4,652 shares of our common stock and 40,815 shares of our Series Alpha convertible preferred stock to investors pursuant to exercises of then-outstanding warrants, each at a purchase price of \$2.3475 per share.
+Such issuances were deemed to be exempt from registration under the Securities Act in reliance on Section 4(2) of the Securities Act as transactions by an issuer not involving a public offering.